-Buying a domain name anonymously has many advantages and is often your best choice when acquiring a premium domain name from someone.
+Remaining anonymous when buying a domain has many advantages and is often the best way to go about acquiring a premium domain name from someone.

 For example, if you work for a major corporation, are a newly funded startup or are looking to buy your namesake domain, these can all play into how the seller negotiates the domain price.